ibbles/LearningUnreal/Niagara Fluids.md

 Both liquids and gasses.
 Both 2D and 3D.
 Based on grids.
-Not sure if grid-only, or if there are neighbor based particle methods as well.
+Can also be particle based, the Fluid Simulation Example Content project calls these FLIP simulations.
-Since it is an engine plugin, to be able to see the [[Asset]]s included you need to enable [[Content Browser]] > top-right corner > Settings > (Show Engine Content)|(Shove Plugin Content).
+Since it is an engine plugin, to be able to see the [[Asset]]s included you need to enable [[Content Browser]] > top-right corner > Settings > (Show Engine Content)|(Show Plugin Content).

 Everything implemented using the Niagara building blocks.
 Built upon [[Niagara Simulation Stage]].